Funding

 • Professional development in trauma-responsive practices for professionals working with children; including resiliency to secondary trauma.

-Building Educational Success for Children: Literacy Skills and Learning Disabilities in Reading, Writing and Math PreK – 8th Grade
+Building Educational Success for Children: Literacy Skills and Specific Learning Disabilities in Reading PreK – 12th Grade

 The staff contact is Emma Mogendorff, Emma@sauerff.org